abhinavsharma/ai-switcher/STORE_JUSTIFICATIONS.md

-# Chrome Web Store Justifications
+# Chrome Web Store Privacy Practices Justifications

 ## Permission Justifications

 ### activeTab
-The extension needs access to the active tab to detect when the user is on an AI chat platform and to identify appropriate elements for transferring conversations.
+Required to detect when user is on an AI chat platform and identify conversation elements for transfer.

+### clipboardWrite
+Needed to copy conversation content when switching between AI platforms, eliminating manual copying.

 ### scripting
-Scripting permission is required to inject our content script dynamically when needed, enabling the extension to interact with AI chat interfaces only when necessary.
+Required to interact with AI chat interfaces and manage conversation transfers between platforms.

-### clipboardWrite
-The extension requires clipboard access to copy conversation content when transferring between different AI platforms, eliminating the need for manual copying and pasting.

-## Host Permissions

-### *://*/*
+### host permission use
-Our extension needs to work across multiple AI chat services (like ChatGPT, Claude, Google Gemini, etc.).
-The broad host permission is necessary to function on all these platforms without requiring separate permissions for each service.
+Works across multiple AI chat services (ChatGPT, Claude, Gemini, etc.) to allow seamless conversation transfers between platforms.

-- The extension only activates its features on recognized AI chat interfaces
-- No user data is collected or transmitted to external servers
-- All conversation processing happens locally within the browser
+### remote code use
+No remote code is used.
+All extension code is packaged within the extension.

+## Single Purpose Description
+This extension serves the single purpose of allowing users to transfer their ongoing conversations between different AI chat platforms seamlessly.

-## Data Usage and Privacy
+## Data Usage Certification
-- AI Switcher does not collect, store, or transmit user data to any external servers
-- All conversation processing happens locally in the browser
+No user data is collected, stored, or transmitted to external servers.
+All conversation processing happens locally within the browser.
+The extension complies with the Chrome Web Store Developer Program Policies.
-- No analytics or tracking is implemented
-- The extension does not use cookies or local storage for persistent data

-## Code Security
+## Contact Information
-- All code is open source and available for review
-- No external libraries are loaded at runtime
-- No network requests are made to external services
-- The extension uses only documented Chrome extension APIs
+Email: [your-email@example.com]
+Status: Verified